CodeMaestroInfintiy/MyFirstGame/README.md

-# MyFirstGame
+# My First Ever Project
-My first ever game on git hub.
+This is my first ever project that I have made public on github.